PriceWang/MAECG/README.md

     --output_dir ${output_dir} \
     --width 240 \
     --channel_names ${channel_names} \
-    --numclasses 5 \
+    --num_class 5 \
-    --expansion 1 \
+    --expansion 1
 ```

 - Choose `task` from "af_beat", "au_beat" and "dn_beat".
 - Set `--prefix ${prefix}` when original data path is nested.
 - Set `--channel_names_wn ${channel_names_wn}` for denoising/decoding.
-- Set `--numclasses 2` or `--numclasses 4` for different classifications.
+- Set `--num_class 2` or `--num_class 4` for different classifications.
-- Set `--mitdb` to generate datasets from MITDB with special splits.
+- Set `--inter` to generate datasets from MITDB with special splits.

 The following table provides the generated datasets used in the paper: